Veganism goes mainstream

 Research published last year showed that one of Pret A Manger’s reputation drivers was providing tasty products (35%).

 Pret A Manger is also seen as a good company to have on the local high-street.

-2018 appears to be the year that veganism went mainstream.
-The Vegan Society estimates that veganism is one of the year’s biggest trends.
+Last year The Vegan Society estimated that veganism was one of the 2018’s biggest trends.
 It was also the year that, for the first time ever, The Great British Bake Off featured a Vegan Week on the baking competition.
 Meat eaters and staunch vegans alike will agree that the trend is on the rise.

-Populus research conducted on behalf of IGD finds shifting attitudes towards veganism, and explores the reasons for it.
+Populus research conducted on behalf of IGD found shifting attitudes towards veganism, and explores the reasons for it.
 The research shows that:

 - One in two (52%) British grocery shoppers say that they either follow or are interested in a plant-based diet, whether this be vegan, vegetarian or flexitarian

 - This rises to two in three (68%) for 18-24 year olds who say that they either follow or are interested in following a plant-based diet

 - Amongst 18-24 year olds, 30% follow or consider following a vegan diet vs. 17% of all shoppers